alemermartinez/JOSS/paper.md

 -->

 ![Boxplot of the residuals obtained using the robust fit.\label{fig:boxplot}](Figure-ozone-boxplot.png)

-The boxplot in Figure \autoref{fig:boxplot} shows 4 observations detected as outliers highlighted in red, corresponding to observations 23, 34, 53 and 77.

 <!-- In Figure \autoref{fig:ozone-scat-h} we use red points to identify the